VictorSouzaCode/Splash-Paint/README.md

 ![Alt text](src/assets/splash-paint-with-styled-name.png)

-**Splash Paint** is a lightweight, React-based drawing application, inspired by Microsoft Paint, it was designed for simplicity and to give you full control over your creative flow.
+This is a lightweight, React-based drawing application, inspired by Microsoft Paint, it was designed for simplicity and to give you full control over your creative flow.

 ---

+##  Why Build Splash Paint?
+- **Nostalgic yet modern**: I created this project because a loved microsoft paint when i was a kid, so i wanted to create a mordernized version of it, easier to use, being able to undo more than three actions and increase the pencil size as much i want

+- **A good challenge**: i wanted to challenge myself and create a hybrid project that uses react for the UI and pure TypeScript for the drawing logic to see if i could connect both parts together later. it was hard but worth it.

+---

 ##  Key Features

 - **Drawing Tool (Pencil)**
   Smooth, performant strokes with fully customizable size.
-Choose between **rounded** or **squared** brush tips.
+Choose between **rounded** or **squared** brush stroke.

 - **Eraser**
   Adjustable size and style—same flexibility as the pencil tool.